Language and Page Formatting Options

 tuned-adm profile latency-performance

 - The default power-saving profile.
 It is intended to be a compromise between performance and power consumption.
-It tries to use auto-scaling and auto-tunning whenever possible.
+It tries to use auto-scaling and auto-tuning whenever possible.
 It has good results for most loads.
 The only drawback is the increased latency.
 In the current tuned release it enables the CPU, disk, audio and video plugins and activates the

 radeon_powersaveis set to